Jane Boleyn, Viscountess Rochford: Marriage

 In late 1524 or early 1525, she was married to George Boleyn (later Viscount Rochford), brother of Anne Boleyn, who later became the second queen of Henry VIII.
 At this stage, however, Anne was not completely attached to the King, although she was already one of the leaders of fashionable society.

-As a wedding present, King Henry gave Jane and George a mansion, Grimston Manor in Norfolk.
-Since she gained the courtesy title of Viscountess Rochford by marriage in 1529, she was usually known at Court (and by subsequent historians) as "Lady Rochford".
+As a wedding present, King Henry gave Jane and George Grimston Manor in Norfolk.
+Since she gained the courtesy title of Viscountess Rochford in 1529 when her husband was made a viscount, she was usually known at court (and by subsequent historians) as "Lady Rochford".
 As the Boleyn family's wealth and influence increased, the couple were given the Palace of Beaulieu in Essex as their chief residence, which George and Jane decorated with a lavish chapel, a tennis court, a bathroom with hot-and-cold running water, imported carpets, mahogany furniture and their own large collection of silverware.
 Their marital bed was draped in cloth of gold with a white satin canopy, linen quilts and a yellow counterpane.
 Beaulieu had initially belonged to the Boleyns as one of their country retreats before they sold it to the King, who spent over £17,000 lavishly refurbishing and expanding it.
-In the early 1530s, it became the main residence of his eldest daughter, Mary, but when she was disgraced and banished to Hatfield House, George Boleyn was given the palace to live in, although the deeds were never formally signed over.
+In the early 1530s, it became the main residence of his eldest daughter, Mary, but when she was banished to Hatfield House, Viscount Rochford was given the house to live in, although the deeds were never formally signed over.

-The marriage of Jane and George made her sister-in-law to the Queen Consort as well as aunt to the Princess Elizabeth, future Elizabeth I.

 Traditionally, George and Jane's marriage has been portrayed as an unhappy one.
 One modern historian has suggested that George was homosexual.
 British historian Alison Weir concludes that the marriage was unhappy, principally because of George, although she concludes that the exact nature of his sexuality is difficult to ascertain: "[A] talented young man ... he was very good-looking and very promiscuous.
 In fact, according to George Cavendish, he lived in 'bestial' fashion, forcing widows, deflowering virgins ... [and] it has been suggested he indulged in homosexual activity too, but there is no evidence for this, although he may well have committed buggery with female partners."
 Julia Fox, Jane's most recent biographer, disagrees with both arguments, concluding that the exact nature of the marriage is unclear but suggesting that it was by no means unhappy.

-The exact nature of her relationship with her royal sister-in-law is not clear either, and there is no evidence as to what she thought of her other sister-in-law, Mary Boleyn, who had been at court with Jane since they were both teenagers.
-It is generally assumed that Jane was not overly fond of Anne, allegedly because of Jane's jealousy of her.
-Regardless, Jane plotted with Anne to banish one of the King's young unnamed mistresses from court in 1534.
-When the King discovered her involvement, Lady Rochford was herself exiled for a few months.
+The exact nature of her relationship with her royal sister-in-law Anne is not clear either, and there is no evidence as to what she thought of her other sister-in-law, Mary Boleyn, who had been at court with Jane since they were both teenagers.
+It has been historically assumed that Jane was not overly fond of Anne, allegedly because of Jane's jealousy of her.